pkrll/JavaScript/Dropster/README.md

     }
 ```
 ### Author
-* Dropify was created by Ardalan Samimi.
+* Dropster was created by Ardalan Samimi.